Are you fond of how different embroidery works?

-Traditionally needlepoint designs completely cover the canvas.
+Traditionally needlepoint embroidery designs completely cover the canvas.
 Although needlepoint may be worked in a variety of stitches, many needlepoint designs use only a simple tent stitch and rely upon color changes in the embroidery threads to construct the pattern.
-Needlepoint is the oldest form of canvas work.
+Needlepoint embroidery stitch is the oldest form of canvas work.

 4. Punch Embroidery

-Punch Needle Embroidery is a form of Embroidery that's also related to rug hooking.
-Instead of stitching through the fabric, the punch needle pushes embroidery thread or yarn into the fabric, while keeping the needle on the surface.
+Punch Needle Embroidery is a form of embroidery work that's also related to rug hooking.
+Instead of stitching through the fabric, the punch needle pushes the silk embroidery threads or yarn into the fabric, while keeping the embroidery needle on the surface.

-Hand Quilting uses a needle and embroidery threads to sew a running stitch by hand across the entire fabric or cloth area to be quilted, which bind the layer together.
+Hand Quilting uses a needle and embroidery threads to sew a running stitch by hand across the entire fabric or cloth area to be quilted, which binds the layer together.

 You can use a quilting hoop to assist in holding the piece being quilted on your lap.

-Sashiko means "little stabs" and refers to the small stitches used in this form of needlework.
+The word Sashiko means "little stabs" and refers to the small embroidery stitches used in this form of needlework.

-Sashiko is commonly used to create decorative and repeated embroidered patterns.
+Sashiko embroidery work is commonly used to create decorative and repeated hand embroidery patterns.
 It may be used for purely decorative purposes and used to reinforce points of wear or to repair worn or tears parts of the cloth with patches.

 8. Shisha embroidery